 Yoga inspires us to make better personal choices that improve our own mental and physical health.
 But that’s not the end of the story.
 Once we feel right within, we naturally start to look for ways to expand the positivity our practices bring.
 That means that people don’t necessarily have to do yoga (though we hope they will) to experience its benefits.
 Each person on a mat in the yoga room during class stands at the centre of their own circle of influence.
 Their commitment to union ripples out in ten thousand directions.

 Union means seeing every person as a member of our family.
-(Think what effect that could have at the highest levels of government!)
-It means becoming and coming together and showing up in solidarity when it’s time to be counted for social, environmental, and, most of all, political change.
+It means coming together and showing up in solidarity when it’s time to be counted for social, environmental, and, most of all, political change.
 It means reengaging again and again instead of dropping out in frustration.
 Finding the energy for this kind of participation takes a deep well, the kind that a consistent yoga practice helps sustain.